AlexAsplund/alexasplund.github.io/draft.md

 **'Microsoft.Exchange.WebServices.Data.MessageBody bodyPrefix'** tells us that it problably want some kind of prefix, probably 'fw' or something right?

-The **'Params Microsoft.Exchange.WebServices.Data.EmailAddress[] toRecipients'** and **'System.Collections.Generic.IEnumerable[Microsoft.Exchange.WebServices.Data.EmailAddress] toRecipients'** tells us that we will either need to supply one email address or a **collection** of email addresses.
+**'Microsoft.Exchange.WebServices.Data.EmailAddress[] toRecipients'** and **'System.Collections.Generic.IEnumerable[Microsoft.Exchange.WebServices.Data.EmailAddress] toRecipients'** tells us that we will either need to supply one email address or a **collection** of email addresses.

 Let's explore the 'Microsoft.Exchange.WebServices.Data.MessageBody':